deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 aws ecs update-service --cluster <cluster-name> --service <service-name> --desired-count <desired-count-int>
 ```

-We aren't doing that exact thing in this case...we're using [EventBridge's Universal Targets](https://docs.aws.amazon.com/scheduler/latest/UserGuide/managing-targets-universal.html) feature.
+For this app, we're using [EventBridge's Universal Targets](https://docs.aws.amazon.com/scheduler/latest/UserGuide/managing-targets-universal.html) feature.
 Universal Targets allow you to run most (not all - see the link to view unsupported commands) AWS CLI commands directly in an EventBridge Schedule without the need to add (and pay for) compute (such as Lambda).

 In our example, we have one Schedule that sets the `desiredCount` to `1` (on/up) at 9am PT Mon-Fri and another that sets the `desiredCount` to `0` (off/down) at 5pm PT Mon-Fri.